martinmatak/MySSL/README.md

     communication between the client and the server) using this master secret.
 Pick your own key generation function (should be a function of the master secret).

-**  Data Phase **
+**Data Phase:**

 	* Use the SSL record format and securely transfer a file, at least 50 Kbytes long file, from the server to client.

 	* Decrypt the file at the client and do a diff of the original and the decrypted file to ensure that the secure file transfer was successful.

 Using OpenSSL:
 =====